 Let friends or family know what routes you plan on taking if you need to drive in adverse conditions.
 Stay alert, aware and watch out for black ice and impaired drivers.

 10. Reason For The Season

 Traveling during the holidays can be stressful, but it's important to remember why you're doing it.
-Whether you're driving to family in Minnesota, or flying to the Caribbean with your honey, know that your fellow travelers are all on similar journeys.
+Whether you're driving to family in Ohio, or flying to the Caribbean with your honey, know that your fellow travelers are all on similar journeys.
 Have patience, share smiles and embrace the spirit of the season.